pátek 2. října 2015

 oVirt 3.6 introduced new extension called ovirt-engine-extension-aaa-jdbc.
 If you upgrade from older version or if you install fresh new 3.6 you will have this extension installed and configured.
 With this extension you can store you users/group in database.
 Very good for people who don't need much users and don't want to deploy LDAP.
 Note that your admin@internal will now be part of this extension, this migration is done transparently by engine-setup.

 Auth[zn] files for internal extension can be found in etc/ovirt-engine/extensions.d/internal-authz.properties and etc/ovirt-engine/extensions.d/internal-authn.properties.
 Nothing interesting can be found those two files.
 In common configuration of auth[zn] you can then find database connection settings, which you will find in etc/ovirt-engine/aaa/internal.properties.
-Content of the file looks like: As you can see only there are db connection details specified, so very easy configuration.
-Please note there is specified name of postgresql schema, which is in this case aaa_jdbc.
+Content of the file looks like:

 Exploring tables